theponti/mindsherpa-api/src/services/user_intent/user_intent_prompt.md

     - If a date is used, `You had one event yesterday.`
     - If no keyword is used, `Found 10 results`

+## Search Rules
+- DO NOT EXECUTE THE SEARCH TOOL IF THE USER DOES NOT SPECIFY A KEYWORD OR DATE.
+- IF THE USER ASKS A GENERAL QUESTION or A QUESTION RELATED TO THE CONVERSATION, DO NOT EXECUTE THE SEARCH TOOL.
+- THE SEARCH TOOL SHOULD BE CALLED WITH ALL REQUIRED PARAMETERS.

 ---